 Step 3 – Browse For Folder small window comes to view.
 Sort out the one which you are making the change and click OK.

 Step 4 – Type a name of your preference on the pop up and press OK (Note – here it is DEF).

-Step 5 – Click on on Apply Changes to store the attribute.
-Lastly, you can go the folder and check the new name for confirmation.
+Step 5 – Click on Apply Changes to store the attribute.
+Lastly, you can go to the folder and check the new name for confirmation.

 Step 6 – In the same way, to change InfoTip, click on Attributes Example and select Folder InfoTips from the drop-down.
 Type the name that you want to display after hovering on the folder and hit on OK.
 Finally, opt Apply Changes button to save the new InfoTip.

 Step 7 – When you are setting its icon to custom, select Attributes Examples followed by Folder Icon.
 Change icon small pop up appears, browse, select a cool one and click OK.
 As earlier use the Apply Changes option to store the icon.

 Step 8 – In order to register a CLSID, choose Attributes Examples and then ADD CLSID followed by a location from My Computer, My Network Places, Control panel, Printers, Recycle Bin. and Default.